-The Group is exposed to tax risks, which could have a significant adverse financial impact
+The Group is exposed to tax risks which could have a significant adverse financial impact

-The Group is exposed to tax risks, which could result in double taxation, penalties and interest payments.
-The source of the risks could lie in local tax rules and regulations as well as in the international and EU regulatory frameworks.
-These include transfer pricing risks on cross-border deliveries of goods and services to related parties, tax risks related to acquisitions, divestments, permanent establishments, tax loss, interest and tax credits carried forward, and potential changes in tax law that could result in higher tax expenses and payments.
-The risks may have a significant impact on local financial tax results which in turn could adversely affect the Group's financial condition and operating results.
+The Group is exposed to tax risks which could result in double taxation, penalties and interest payments.
+The source of the risks could originate from local tax rules and regulations as well as in the international and EU regulatory frameworks.
+These include transfer pricing risks on internal cross-border deliveries of goods and services, tax risks related to acquisitions and divestments, tax risks related to permanent establishments, tax risks relating to tax loss, interest and tax credits carried forward and potential changes in tax law that could result in higher tax expenses and payments.
+The risks may have a significant impact on local financial tax results, which, in turn, could adversely affect the Group's financial condition and operating results.

-The value of the deferred tax assets, such as tax losses carried forward, is subject to availability of sufficient taxable income within the tax loss-carry-forward period, or within the foreseeable future in the case of tax losses carried forward with an indefinite carry-forward period.
-The ultimate realisation of the Group's deferred tax assets, including tax losses and tax credits carried forward, is dependent upon the generation of future taxable income in the countries where the temporary differences, unused tax losses and unused tax credits were incurred and upon periods during which the deferred tax assets become deductible.
-Additionally, in certain instances, realisation of such deferred tax assets is dependent upon the successful execution of tax planning strategies.
-Accordingly, there can be no assurance that all deferred tax assets, such as (net) tax losses and credits carried forward will be realised.
+The value of the deferred tax assets, such as tax losses carried forward, is subject to the availability of sufficient taxable income within the tax loss-carry-forward period, but also to the availability of sufficient taxable income within the foreseeable future in the case of tax losses carried forward with an indefinite carry-forward period.
+The ultimate realisation of the Group's deferred tax assets, including tax losses and tax credits carried forward, depends on the generation of future taxable income in the countries where the temporary differences, unused tax losses and unused tax credits were incurred, and on periods during which the deferred tax assets become deductible.
+Additionally, in certain instances, realisation of such deferred tax assets depends on the successful execution of tax planning strategies.
+Accordingly, there can be no absolute assurance that all deferred tax assets, such as (net) tax losses and credits carried forward, will be realised.